skupperproject/refdog/input/commands/site-status.md

 <section>

-Show the current status of a site.
+Display the current status of a site.

 </section>